barbking/GitHub-30-Day-Challenge/README.md

 https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ### Goals
+My goal for the next 30 days:
+- Get back into habit of commiting work to GitHub.
-My goal for the next 30 days is to spend time becoming familiar with Kaggle and their machine learning competitions.
+- Spend time becoming familiar with Kaggle and their machine learning competitions.
 Ultimately, I'd like to enter a competition to get more practice in machine learning and increase my data science skillset.
 However, I have to juggle full-time grad school, being a single parent of two kids in activities, and starting a new job.
-I'd also like to start reading [Deep Medicine](https://www.amazon.com/Deep-Medicine-Artificial-Intelligence-Healthcare/dp/1541644638/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=1573235314&sr=8-3), which I bought a couple of months ago and haven't had time to start.
+- I'd also like to start reading [Deep Medicine](https://www.amazon.com/Deep-Medicine-Artificial-Intelligence-Healthcare/dp/1541644638/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=1573235314&sr=8-3), which I bought a couple of months ago and haven't had time to start.

 #### Nov 4, 2019
 - Reading: [The Fourth Industrial Revolution](https://www.amazon.com/Fourth-Industrial-Revolution-Klaus-Schwab/dp/1524758868/ref=sr_1_3?crid=2SK4KUE1BDGO8&keywords=fourth+industrial+revolution&qid=1572623598&sprefix=fourth+industrial%2Caps%2C222&sr=8-3)